jbakams/slimebot-volleyball/README.md

 ## Training Overview

-For now we have able to train a PPO to play the game using self-play and Incremental learnings.
+For now we have been able to train a PPO agent to play the game using *self-play* and *incremental* learnings.
 Depending on the initialization, the agent can start palying in the full 3D space and last the maximum episode legnth before 10 Million timesteps of training. see the [script](https://github.com/jbakambana/slimebot-volleyball/blob/main/slimebot-volleyball/controllers/selfplay_training_ppo/selfplay_training_ppo.py) and this [post](https://github.com/jbakambana/slimebot-volleyball/blob/main/INCREMENTAL%20TRAINING.MD) for more details.

 Though peforming well, the pretrain agent didn't reach the same perfection in 3D as it did in the 2D version of the game.
 The actual [champion]([link](https://github.com/jbakambana/slimebot-volleyball/tree/main/slimebot-volleyball/controllers/trained_models/ppo2_selfplay)) is the best we got after trying different training settings and seedings.
 It can be replaced by any other model which beats it during [evaluation](https://github.com/jbakambana/slimebot-volleyball/blob/main/slimebot-volleyball/controllers/evaluation/evaluation.py).